-- The Decision-Maker for this appeal must be an individual who has not been involved in the Grievance Process at this point. - I.E., the Determination Appeal Decision-Maker may NOT be the Title IX Coordinator, Title IX Investigator, Dismissal Appeal Decision-Maker, or Live-Hearing Decision-Maker. - During the appeal process, the Complainant and Respondent must have an equal opportunity to submit a written statement in support of, or challenging, the dismissal decision.
-This written statement must be submitted within seven (7) calendar days of the determination notice. - After the parties have submitted their written statement or the deadline to submit their statement has passed, the Appeal Decision-Maker must issue a written decision within ten (10) calendar days to the Complaint and Respondent, simultaneously, describing the result of the appeal and rationale for the result.
+- The Decision-Maker for this appeal must be an individual who has not been involved in the Grievance Process at this point. - i.e., the Determination Appeal Decision-Maker may NOT be the Title IX Coordinator, Title IX Investigator, Dismissal Appeal Decision-Maker, or Live-Hearing Decision-Maker. - During the appeal process, all parties must have an equal opportunity to submit a written statement in support of, or challenging, the determination decision.
+This written statement must be submitted within five (5) calendar days of the determination notice. - After the parties have submitted their written statement or the deadline to submit their statement has passed, the Appeal Decision-Maker must issue a written decision within five (5) calendar days to the reporting parties, simultaneously, describing the result of the appeal and rationale for the result.

-If necessary, sanctions and remedies applied.
+If necessary, sanctions and remedies applied

-- The written determination of responsibility is considered final when: - The date to file an appeal has expired - The appeal process is completed - Only when the written determination of responsibility is finalized may sanctions and/or remedies be applied. - If there are sanctions, then the Decision-Maker will notify the appropriate personnel of the sanctions to be enforced. - I.e., if the student is determined responsible, then student conduct will be notified. - If employee, then their department/supervisor will be notified. - The Decision-Maker will not provide all information regarding the complaint. - ONLY the applicable sanctions may be given. - It is the responsibility of the Title IX Coordinator to apply any remedies, if applicable.
+- The written determination of responsibility is considered final when: - The date to file an appeal has expired - The appeal process is completed - Only when the written determination of responsibility is finalized may sanctions and/or remedies be applied. - If there are sanctions, then the Decision-Maker will notify the appropriate personnel of the sanctions to be enforced. - i.e., if the student is determined responsible, then student conduct will be notified. - If employee, the department/supervisor will be notified. - The Decision-Maker will not provide all information regarding the complaint. - ONLY the applicable sanctions may be given. - It is the responsibility of the Title IX Coordinator to apply any remedies, if applicable.

-If necessary, Title IX Coordinator follows-up with department to ensure sanctions/remedies applied
+If necessary, Title IX Coordinator follow-up with department to ensure sanctions/remedies applied